GiovanniSalmeri/yellow-yamlish/README.md

 This extensions allows to use page settings in Yaml style.
 Leading and trailing quotes are interpreted as delimiters, C-style escapes are translated.
 Settings not delimited by quotes are left untouched.

-This is useful for example if your wokflow includes [Pandoc](https://pandoc.org/).
+This is useful for example if your workflow includes [Pandoc](https://pandoc.org/).

 ## Examples